top of page

 ELIZABETH SARIAN MEZZO-SOPRANO

-Sarian is a proud alumna of The Atlanta Opera Studio, where she performed many roles including Flora in La Traviata, The Page in Salome, Tisbe in La Cenerentola and Sister Lillianne in Dead Man Walking.
-She is also an alumna of the prestigious Santa Fe Opera Apprentice Program, the Central City Opera Bonfils-Stanton Artist Training Program, and the Opera North Resident Artist Program, where she made her debut as Purcell’s Dido.
+Ms. Sarian is a proud alumna of The Atlanta Opera Studio, the Santa Fe Opera Apprentice Singer Program, the Central City Opera Bonfils-Stanton Artist Training Program, and the Opera North Resident Artist Program.

 tpZK8OdQ.jpeg